 Step #2: Consider the Lifespan of Local Roofs

 How often do people in your local market replace their roofs, barring an act of God?
 Not all your local homeowners and businesses replace their roofs at the same time.
-For simplicity, let’s take Nolen’s example and say that a tenth of local homeowners replaces their roof each year.
+For simplicity, let’s take Nolen’s example and say that a tenth of local homeowners replaces their roofs each year.
 Take the size of your market from step #1 and determine how many roofing projects are up for grabs every year.

 If 10% of homes in a city of 20,000 need replacements each year, that’s 2,000 jobs every year.
 So your business will earn a percentage of that total.